oscdoctest/Qi-Docs/docs/QI_Calculations.rst

 ``GetOrCreateCalculationAsync()``
 ----------------------

-Retrieves or inserts a QiCalculation in the specified namespace.
+Retrieves the QiCalculation within the specified namespaceId, or creates the QiCalculation if it does not already exist.
+If the QiCalculation exists, it is returned to the caller unchanged.

 **Syntax**